DeterminateSystems/nix-installer/README.md

   fi
   # End Nix
   ```
   Note that this strategy has some behavioral caveats.
-For example:
+For example, if `PATH` gets unset then a script invoked, `PATH` may not be as empty as expected:
   ```bash
   $ cat example.sh
   #! /bin/zsh